Endotracheal Tube Size Calculator

 With our endotracheal tube size calculator, you can now choose an optimal intubation tube for your patients.
 It doesn’t matter whether they are adults or children.
 We have got you covered for all of them!

-In the text below you will learn what ET tube is and how to perform a correct endotracheal intubation.
-After reading, you will also know what methods are used to check if the ending of the endotracheal tube is in the right place.
-Finally, you will get familiar with the ET tube size formula that we are using in our endotracheal tube size calculator.
+In the text below, you will learn what an ET tube is and how to perform correct endotracheal intubation.
+After reading, you will also know what methods are used to check if the end of the endotracheal tube is in the right place.
+Finally, you will get familiar with the ET tube size formula used in our endotracheal tube size calculator.

 What is endotracheal intubation?

 The patient can also asphyxiate with blood (e.g., from a nose bleeding) and other substances that get into his mouth, nose, and throat.
-The endotracheal intubation is also performed before surgical procedures requiring general anesthesia.
-Thanks to that, an anesthesiologist can precisely control the quality of ventilation throughout the operation and administer drugs in gas form in correct dosage (check out our article on pediatric dose of paracetamol).
+Endotracheal intubation is also performed before surgical procedures requiring general anesthesia.
+Thanks to that, an anesthesiologist can precisely control the quality of ventilation throughout the operation and administer drugs in gas form in the correct dosage (check out our article and calculator on pediatric dose of paracetamol).

-How to perform the endotracheal intubation:
+How to perform the endotracheal intubation

-- Get all the necessary equipment: gloves, laryngoscope (a device used to make the entry to the larynx visible for a person performing intubation), ET tube of the corresponding size (acquired thanks to our calculator!), syringe used to inflate a cuff of the endotracheal tube (if it has one).
+Get all the necessary equipment: gloves, laryngoscope (a device used to make the entry to the larynx visible for a person performing intubation), an ET tube of the corresponding size (acquired thanks to our calculator!), syringe used to inflate a cuff of the endotracheal tube (if it has one).

-- Make sure that the patient is correctly sedated.
+Make sure that the patient is correctly sedated.

-- Stand behind the patient's head.
+Stand behind the patient's head.

-- If successful, inflate the cuff sealing the airways and preventing asphyxiation.
+If successful, inflate the cuff, sealing the airways and preventing asphyxiation.

-- If still in doubt, perform a radiological test, e.g., a chest X-ray.
+If still in doubt, perform a radiological test, e.g., a chest X-ray.